arichornlover/YouTubeRebornPlus/README.md

 4. **YouPiP** (iOS 14.0 - 14.4.2): due to Apple's fault, you may encounter the *speedup-bug* as described [here](https://drive.google.com/file/d/1NKdv1fr_KRWgD8nhkMDfG2eLBnbdeVtX/view?usp=sharing).
 The bug also happens when you try to play multi-sources of sound at the same time.
 Enable **LegacyPiP** is a workaround.
 Keep in mind that LegacyPiP also removes UHD quality and breaks YouTube Autoplay next.
 Use it at your own risk.

-5. **Not a bug**: the app won't be able to receive push notifications if you use a free developer account to sideload it.
+5. **Not a bug**:

+> - The app won't be able to receive push notifications if you use a free developer account to sideload it.
+>
+> - It's impossible to fix deep-link (a.k.a Open in the YouTube app).
+However, you can use this [Shortcuts](https://shortcutsgallery.com/shortcuts/open-in-youtube/) as a workaround (tested on iOS 14). **Credit:** RandomAccessMemories#5025

 # Download (IPA)